kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 If we do nothing, of course, we’re going to get the worst-case scenario.
 If we just roll over and let the big corporations, governments, or whoever decide how this thing is used, then yeah, they’re going to use it for profit, control, and power.
 But if we fight—if we actually stand up and say, “This is what we want AGI to be, this is how it should help us, this is what we value”—then we have a shot!

-So keep sitting there, Meh, feeling all smug in your pessimism.
-But the rest of us?
-We’re going to fight for something better.
-We’re not perfect, but damn it, at least we care enough to try.
-And if you’re not willing to do that, then get out of the way.
-Because the future’s coming whether you like it or not, and I’d rather face it head-on, fists up, ready to make it what we want it to be.

 ### Meh:
  I’m just blown away by your endless enthusiasm.
 Truly, I’ve never seen someone try to fight the future with pure rage and zero plan before.
 You want to punch the AI into submission?
 Teach it who’s boss by sheer force of will?
 Good luck with that, Captain Fury.
 I'm sure that’s exactly how complex technological development works—by yelling at it louder.
 Maybe throw a few punches at your phone while you're at it.
 That’ll show ‘em.